OpenAvril/LIB_WriteEnableForThreadsAt_STACK/README.md

-# Avril - LIBRARY Template for Write Enable For Threads At Stack.
+# OpenAvrilLIB
-## Request, Wait, Write for Threads at Stack Control, Dynamic Link Library.
+## .DLL Library Template - Request, Wait, Write for Threads at STACK.

 ### Using C++